-Money key motivator to reduce waste
+The key motivator to reduce food waste

-Lead study author Francesca Goodman-Smith was surprised by the result that people wasted more of a costly meal: “This could be because people dining in expensive establishments may have more disposable income and the value they place on food for survival may be less than, for example, someone facing food insecurity would,” she says.
-“They may also be more concerned about overconsumption.”
+Lead study author Francesca Goodman-Smith was surprised by the result that people wasted more of a costly meal.
+“This could be because people dining in expensive establishments may have more disposable income,” she says.
+“The value they place on food for survival may be less than, for example, someone facing food insecurity would.
+They may also be more concerned about overconsumption.”

-COVID-19 has provided an opportunity for change, with the food industry forced to redefine itself and consumers in a state of flux.
+COVID has provided an opportunity for change, with the food industry forced to redefine itself and consumers in a state of flux.

-“The pandemic has significantly impacted the hospitality sector, and cost-saving measures are essential for businesses, but also for customers,” Goodman-Smith says.
-“Addressing food waste is a practical action that businesses can take – for every dollar invested in activity to reduce food waste, the hospitality sector can realise $14 of benefit.”
+“The pandemic has significantly impacted the hospitality sector,” Goodman-Smith says.
+“Cost-saving measures are essential for businesses, but also for customers.
+Addressing food waste is a practical action that businesses can take.
+For every dollar invested in activity to reduce food waste, the hospitality sector can realise $14 of benefit.”

 Reducing food waste is also a tangible way the industry can connect with and act on consumer values, Goodman-Smith suggests.

 “Consumers are more receptive to change now,” she says.
-“This is an opportunity for cafes and restaurants to make zero food waste the ‘new normal’ – offer different portion sizes, use apps to offer discounted food to customers before they close, and connect with food rescue organisations to distribute food to those in need.”
+“This is an opportunity for cafes and restaurants to make zero food waste the ‘new normal’.
+Offer different portion sizes, use apps to offer discounted food to customers before they close and connect with food rescue organisations to distribute food to those in need.”

-Meanwhile, consumers can gain from reducing food waste by saving money by ordering smaller portions and taking their leftovers away so that they don’t need to buy a meal the next day.
+Meanwhile, consumers can gain from reducing food waste and saving money by ordering smaller portions and taking their leftovers away so that they don’t need to buy a meal the next day.
 Plus, there’s the feel-good factor of supporting efforts to reduce food waste.